ava-orange-education/Building-Scalable-Web-Applications-with-Node.js-and-Express.js/README.md

-## Building Scalable Web Apps with Node.js and Express
+## Building Scalable Web Applications with Node.js and Express.js

-This is the repository for [Building Scalable Web Apps with Node.js and Express](https://orangeava.com/products/ultimate-powershell-automation-for-system-administration), published by Orange AVA™
+This is the repository for [Building Scalable Web Applications with Node.js and Express.js](https://orangeava.com/products/ultimate-powershell-automation-for-system-administration), published by Orange AVA™

 ## About the Book